CylonicRaider/Instant/docs/RUNNING.md

 named by the value of the `__import__` pair (if any) are included in the current section, taking precendence over the parent section but being overridden by pairs defined directly in the current section.
-Inheritance and importing is performed recursively: the values of a parent of a parent are inherited as well.
+Inheritance and importing are performed recursively: the values of a parent of a parent are inherited as well (even if the parent is not present in the file).

 **Interpolation**: *After* a section's pairs have been aggregated as described above, they are *interpolated*: References to other pairs in the section's